Supporting Each Padre’s Transition to Serra High School

 - jake lager '23

-More programs and events that underpin the Freshman Experience:
+Programs and events that underpin the Freshman Experience:

 Summer Technology Orientation

-Incoming freshmen attend a three-hour technology orientation during the summer, which includes the critical topic of digital citizenship.
+Incoming freshmen attend a two-hour technology orientation during the summer, which includes the critical topic of digital citizenship.
 In addition, they are required to independently complete a host of assignments designed to prepare them to use technology efficiently and responsibly when school begins.

 Tri-School Social Events